edgedb/easy-edgedb/README.md

 INSERT PC {
   name := 'Emil Sinclair',
   places_visited := City,
-  transport := <Transport>'horse-drawn carriage',
+  transport := <Transport>HorseDrawnCarriage,
 };
 ```

-Note that we didn't just write `'horse-drawn carriage'`, because transport is an `enum<str>`, not a `str`.
+Note that we didn't just write `HorseDrawnCarriage`, because we have to choose the enum `Transport` and then make a choice of one of the variants.
 The `<>` angle brackets do casting, meaning to change one type into another.
 EdgeDB won't try to change one type into another unless you ask it to with casting.
 That's why this won't give us `true`:

 ```
 SELECT 'feet' IS Transport;